HadeelMabrouk/Cooperative-Scheduler/README.md

     * Add the .h files in Scheduler Directory
 * _TeraTerm (Optional)_:
     * Uncomment the Tera Term code
     * Open TeraTerm application, and establish a new serial connection to USB-to-Serial Comm Port.
 * Build the project, and load it on the Nucleo-32 Board.
 * Place an object in front of the ultrasonic sensor and vary the distance.
-* Notice change in duration of the beeps reflecting the distance
+* Notice the change in duration of the beeps reflecting the distance.

 #### Hardware Components: